Back to Blog

-Over 2024–2025 Sam Altman's stance on advertising and AI has evolved significantly.
+Over 2024-2026 Sam Altman's stance on advertising and AI has evolved significantly.
 Historically he viewed ads as a "tax" on users, prizing ChatGPT's subscription model as a way to keep answers unbiased.
-In recent interviews and talks, however, he's begun to soften that view.
-He now says he can imagine "some cool ad product we can do that is a net win to the user".
+In later interviews and public Q&A sessions, however, he softened that view.
+He said he could imagine "some cool ad product we can do that is a net win to the user".

 For example, he explicitly praised Instagram's ads, noting "I love Instagram ads…they've added value to me… I actively like Instagram ads".
 At the same time Altman still "kind of…[doesn't] like ads that much", and he stresses that any ads must be carefully integrated so as not to degrade user experience or trust.